 These phrases are among the best English phrases that you can use to converse with others.

-Here are some common English phrases for conversation:
+Here are some common English phrases in sentences you can use in conversations

 How to check understanding (English phrases)

-The English phrases below can be used to check if others understand what you want to say:
+The English phrases in sentences below can be used to check if others understand what you want to say:

 - Do you understand what I mean?